vislearn/MLAE/README.md

 If you do not want to add our `mlae` package as a dependency, you can also copy the `mlae/loss.py` file into your own project.
 It only depends on `torch`.

-## Reproducing the experiments

-This section is work in progress.
-We will add the full code to reproduce the experiments in the paper soon.